 And it’s garnished with a pat of butter.
 So there’s that.

 If you’re a fan of rich, silky, buttery steakhouse style sautéed mushrooms–and I am–you’re going to love this soup.
 It’s basically like eating a bowl full of those beloved mushroom which, let’s be honest, are better than the steak anyway.

 This recipe came from Chrissy Teigen’s Cravings cookbook.
 My best friend’s parents gave it to me for Christmas and it pretty much proves, once again, that they know me so, so well and love me so, so much.
 Nearly every single recipe in the book had me ready to get right to work in the kitchen.
 The narratives had me literally laughing out loud.
 Basically, I want to be Chrissy Teigen’s friend.
 Does anyone know how to make this happen?
 If you do, please let me know.
 I’ll make sure you’re invited to the party.
 Promise.

-Rich, meaty mushrooms get the star treatment in this buttery vegetarian soup that’s oh so reminiscent of everyone’s favorite steakhouse sautéed mushrooms.
+Funghi get the star treatment in this vegetarian chunky creamy mushroom soup that’s reminiscent of everyone’s favorite steakhouse mushrooms.

 Chunky Creamy Mushroom Soup

 very slightly adapted from Cravings: Recipes for All the Food You Want to Eat

 2 TBSP unsalted butter, plus more for serving (use all olive oil to make vegan)

 1 small onion, finely chopped